 Food hygiene rating scheme

 The Food Hygiene Rating Scheme is a local authority / Food Standards Agency (FSA) partnership initiative.
-The scheme provides consumers with information about hygiene standards in food premises at the time they are inspected by local authority food safety officers.
+The scheme provides consumers with information about hygiene standards in food premises at the time the local authority food safety officer inspected them.
 Inspections check compliance with legal requirements - the food hygiene rating given reflects the inspection findings.
 The purpose is to allow consumers to make informed choices about the places where they eat out or shop for food thereby encouraging businesses to improve their hygiene standards.
-To find out more go to Food Hygiene Rating Scheme on the FSA's website.

-What happens if I don't agree with my food hygiene rating?
+I don't agree with my food hygiene rating

 In order to ensure that the scheme is fair to businesses, it has been designed to include a number of safeguards.
 These are: an appeal procedure; a 'right to reply'; and an opportunity to request a revisit when improvements have been made in order to be reassessed for a 'new' rating.
-Information for food businesses about these different safeguards is provided below.
+For information for food businesses about these different safeguards see below.